gamesbook/pyprototypr/docs/python_commands.rst

-A function is simply created by using a ``def`` command, followed by the name you want to give the function (**remember** - no spaces allowed!) followed by the set of property names and default values.
-These properties are only available as part of the function, and represent aspects that you need to be able to change every time the function is used.
+A function is simply created by using a ``def`` command, followed by the name you want to give the function (**remember** - no spaces allowed!) followed by the set of property names and their default values.
+These properties are only available as part of the function, and represent aspects of that function that you need to be able to change every time the function is used.

 The ``def`` line is followed by one or more lines that are all indented below each other; these represent the actions that are to be carried out in that